Saint Martial school

 The Saint Martial School was a medieval school of music composition centered in the Abbey of Saint Martial, Limoges, France.
-Most active from the 9th to 12th centuries, some scholars describe its practices, music, and manuscripts as 'Aquitanian'.
-It is known for the composition of tropes, sequences, and early organum.
+Most active from the end of the ninth century until first half of the thirteenth century, some scholars prefer to describe its practices, music, and manuscripts and their countless innovations as 'Aquitanian'.
+It is known for the composition of tropes, sequences, and later versus compositions dealing with all forms of poetic and musical experiments (including polyphonic forms of discant and even troped organum).
 In this respect, it was an important precursor to the Notre Dame School.
-Adémar de Chabannes and his uncle Roger de Chabannes who introduced Adémar in the craftship of a notating cantor, were important proponents of this school whose hands had only be recently discovered by studies of James Grier between 1995 and 2005.
-They invented a local variant of a vertically precise organisation of notation and a new form of local tonary, they reorganised existing chant manuscripts, and they developed the libellum structure of a new type of sequentiary troper whose organisation was new at their time, but played a key role for the Saint Martial school.
+Adémar de Chabannes and his uncle Roger de Chabannes, who introduced Adémar in the craftship of a notating cantor, were important proponents of this school whose hands had only been recently identified and discovered by studies of James Grier between 1995 and 2005.
+Although they did neither invent a local variant of a vertically precise organisation of notation nor a new form of local tonary, they did reorganise existing chant manuscripts of the diocese Limoges, and they improved the libellum structure of a new type of sequentiary troper whose organisation was still young at their time, but played a key role for the Saint Martial school, the school of Winchester (e.g. GB-Ccc Ms. 473) following Wulfstan and the later Parisian Notre Dame school.